shivanshu-semwal/blog/_posts/2023-02-01-web-minimalism.md

 ---
-title: Make minimal website
+title: Minimal websites - way of future!
 layout: post
 tags:
 - webdev
+description: Minimalism, a better way to present information.
 ---

 ## Introduction

 The aim of this article to make a minimal website, in which no unnecessary bloat is present.
-If you want to make a website whose sole aim is to provide information to other.
-You should follow principles of minimalism design.
+If you want to make a website whose sole aim is to provide information to other people you should consider following principles of minimalism design.

+You can watch this video <https://www.youtube.com/watch?v=ZQa0BajKB4Q> for a slight introduction.

-## Principles
+## Principles of minimalism design for web page

 Here are some things you should keep in mind while creating a web-page (or for any content):